scholarslab/scholarslab.github.io/collections/_people/lauren-reynolds.md

 roles:
 - Makerspace Technologist, 2017-2018
 ---
-Lauren Reynolds was a Makerspace Technologist in the lab.
+Lauren Reynolds was a Makerspace Technologist 2017-2018.